top of page

 Mom Prom ‘25––March 8

 Pull out those decadent masks for this year’s masquerade theme.
 Grab your gal pals for a night of dancing and fun supporting a good cause and the crowning of Prom Queen.
 Complimentary appetizers and beverages will be available.
-Proceeds support Beyond A Step, benefiting first responders, last responders and veterans.
-Event is from 7 to 11 p.m. for ages 21 and older.
+Proceeds support Beyond A Step, benefiting first responders, last responders, and veterans.
+Event is from 7 to 11 p.m.
+For ages 21 and older.
 Apollo on Emma.
 Springdale. www.beyondastep.org

 Handprints for Hope—March 11

-Join the Children’s Safety Center for this 10th annual luncheon bringing together community members to honor CSC supporters, learn about their important mission and hear from guest speakers.
+Join the Children’s Safety Center for this 10th annual luncheon bringing together community members to honor CSC supporters, learn about its important mission and hear from guest speakers.
 Event is from 11:30 a.m. to 1 p.m.
 Fayetteville Public Library. www.childrenssafetycenter.org

 Celebration of Business and Community—March 13